transcom/mymove-docs/docs/backend/guides/understanding-milmove-routing.md

 // indexHandler returns a handler that will serve the resulting content func indexHandler(routingConfig *Config, globalLogger *zap.Logger) http.HandlerFunc {

-    // Get the path to the index file using the build root directory and then name index.html indexPath := path.Join(routingConfig.BuildRoot, "index.html")
+    // Get the path to the index file using the build root directory and the name index.html indexPath := path.Join(routingConfig.BuildRoot, "index.html")

     // Open the index.html file.
 	reader, err := routingConfig.FileSystem.Open(filepath.Clean(indexPath))

-    // If we can't open it, then client_build should be run if err != nil {
+    // If we can't open it, then log that client_build should be run if err != nil {
 		globalLogger.Fatal("could not read index.html template: run make client_build", zap.Error(err))
 	}